-So I had a little bit of code that was commented out back at the begining.
+So I had a little bit of code that was commented out back at the beginning.
 I want to revisit that and explain a third way to access the script include.
-This isn’t specific to the Service Portal, but allows you to use the script include from the platform side, and rounds out the versitility of the script include.
+This isn’t specific to the Service Portal, but allows you to use the script include from the platform side, and rounds out the versatility of the script include.

 If you need to do something like a

 GlideAjax call you know that you pass the function with parameters.
 This is normally handled on the client side like this:

 Then with the server side you can use the commented out code from above to allow for passing the variable from the above method.